rokket-labs/rokket-react-template/README.md

 ### Enable Identity Platform

-1. Go to GCP console
+1. GCP configuration
-2. Enable Identity Platform on your project
+   1.1 Enable Identity Platform on your project.

+   1.2 Add Email / Password provider and click Save.

+   1.3 Enable the provider.

+   1.4 Go to `Aplication setup details`and copy the apiKey and authDomain variables.

-3. Create a file called `.env`and add 2 variables
+2. Create a file called `.env`and add the variables from the previous step.

    3.1.
 REACT_APP_FIREBASE_API_KEY

    3.2.
 REACT_APP_FIREBASE_AUTH_DOMAIN

-4. run your project
+3. run your project